MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 <details>
 <summary><b>
-For Azure function or bot project
+For Azure Function or bot project
 </b></summary>

-If you've created Azure function or bot project using Visual Studio Code Toolkit, the following config values will be used from pre-configured environment variables:
+If you've created Azure Function or bot project using Visual Studio Code Toolkit, the following config values is used from pre-configured environment variables:

 * initiateLoginEndpoint (INITIATE_LOGIN_ENDPOINT)
 * authorityHost (M365_AUTHORITY_HOST)